-Gestalt therapy is a client-centered psychotherapy approach and that assist the clients to focus on their personal life in the present time and help them to get rid of perceptions that are developed based on events in the past.
+Gestalt therapy is a client-centered psychotherapy approach that assists the client to focus on their personal life in the present time.
+It helps them to get rid of perceptions that are developed based on events in the past.

-Gestalt means “whole”.
-Gestalt therapy was introduced by Fritz Perls.
-It works on the principle that human is a whole entity composed of parts like body, mind, and soul.
+Gestalt means “whole” and was introduced by Fritz Perls.
+It works on the principle that a human is a whole entity composed of parts like body, mind, and soul.
 It makes use of psychological practices and physical exercises to let the client view the past as a self-critic without going back into the past.
-This involves the practice of bringing the past into the present to see what were the issues in the past and how they could be resolved mindfully.
+It involves the practice of bringing the past into the present.
+The therapy focuses on seeing the issues in the past and resolving them mindfully.

-Instead of living in the past and expecting the future through the perspective of experience, in gestalt therapy clients are invigorated through mimeographs.
+Instead of leaving the past and expecting the future, gestalt therapy clients are invigorated through mimeographs.
 They are induced to talk about the bitter events of the past to help them realize that from where they need healing.
 The client learns how unfavorable events of the past influence their thought pattern and make them depressed by blocking their ability to explore the positive things in their life.